Don’t know what you want to do for work?

 Most schools, training providers and universities can offer some level of career advice and information.
 Here are some links to Career Counselling outside of your school or educational institution:

 The Planning Your Career section of Youth Central might be especially useful.
-It provides a link to the Willing and Able Mentor program for people with a disability.
+It provides a link to the Mentor Program for people with a disability.